 Can you describe your role with the NU Global program, and what the program is?

-I am an associate teaching professor with NU Global, which supports undergraduate and graduate international students who have been conditionally admitted to Northeastern based on their English language proficiency.
+I am a teaching professor with NU Global, which supports undergraduate and graduate international students who have been conditionally admitted to Northeastern based on their English language proficiency.

 My role in NU Global is that I teach and oversee courses in the undergraduate and graduate programs.
 I also serve as the program coordinator for the International Tutoring Center (ITC).
 The ITC is open to all international students, faculty, and staff at Northeastern, and we offer English language tutorials on any aspect of English language learning.
 It ranges from all aspects of writing (grammar, organization, citations, planning), pronunciation, reading, conversation, etc.